chschmitt/reflexif/README.rst

 companions to save memory.

-Testing against PyPy, IronPython and Jython has no priority, but I might have a look at some point.
+Testing against PyPy, IronPython and Jython has no priority, but I might have a look at it at some point.

 Dependencies
 ============